raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 Error message says everything!
 WidgetProtocol.self is correct usage but the problem is at “WidgetProtocol.Type”.

-“WidgetProtocol.Type” indicates *"I can store a metatype of which conforms WidgetProtocol”*.
-But at above snippet, we are trying to assign WidgetProtocol's metatype itself.
-That's why it is not a correct usage.
+“WidgetProtocol.Type” indicates *I can store a metatype of which conforms WidgetProtocol*.
+That is the difference in between Protocol's metatype and other Class or Data type's metatype.

 Then how can we get the actual actual metatype of the protocol?
-We have .Protocol keyword here.
+Protocol has a special keyword for it, .Protocol.

 ```swift
 print (type(of:WidgetProtocol.self))